 The curriculum and leader development programs of the Department of Military Science are mentally and physically challenging.
 Cadets learn individual soldier skills and undergo physical conditioning, beginning in the freshman year.
 On-campus instruction is done both in the classroom and in the field environment.
 Field trips expand the general knowledge of cadets and provide opportunities for practical leadership experience.
 Summer leadership evaluations occur between the junior and senior years at Fort Lewis, Washington.

 Army ROTC offers the conventional four-year program where a student enters as a freshman.
 A three-year program for sophomores is also available.
 Additionally, a two-year program is offered for students who have been unable to participate as freshmen and sophomores.
 Placement credit may be requested by students with ROTC or JROTC experience, students currently serving in the Army Reserve or National Guard, or those who have had active military service.

-For more information about the different levels of Military Science classes, MS I, MS II, MS III, and MS IV years click on the respective links below.
+For more information about the different levels of Military Science classes, MS I, MS II, MS III, and MS IV years click here.